thegenemyers/FASTGA/README.md

 puts exactly -w a-read symbols in each segment of the display.
 The -r display mode is useful when one wants to visually compare two alignments involving the same a-read.
 If both the -a, and -r flags are set, then the -a alignment comes first followed by the -r alignment.
+If the -n option is set while either of -a or -r is set, then the scaffold names are used instead of scaffold numbers in the disply.
 The -i option sets the indent for the alignment displays, if they are requested.
 The -b option sets the number of symbols on either side of the aligned segments in an alignment display, and -U specifies that uppercase should be used for DNA sequence instead of the default lowercase.